basho/basho_docs/source/riak/references/appendices/comparisons/Riak-Compared-to-MongoDB.md

 			  <li>[[Riak Supported Storage Backends|Storage-Backends]]</li>
 			</ul>

-		You can also write you own storage backend for Riak using our [[backend API|Backend API]].
+		You can also write your own storage backend for Riak using our [[backend API|Backend API]].
 	 </td>
         <td> MongoDB's default storage system is the Memory-Mapped Storage Engine.
 It uses memory mapped files for all disk I/O.  It is the responsibility of the OS to manage flushing data to disk and paging data in and out.
 			<ul>